apurin/js-frontend-backend-example/4. Dynamic pages and Socket.IO/readme.md

   res.send("<strong>" + packageInfo.name + "</strong><br />version: " + packageInfo.version + "<br />License: " + packageInfo.license + "<br />Backend local time: " + currentTime);
 });
 ```
-Run service and open [http://localhost:5000/about.html](http://localhost:5000/about.html) to see generated message.
-Refresh it few times to ensure that message is dynamically generated each time you're requesting the address.
+Start service and open [http://localhost:5000/about.html](http://localhost:5000/about.html) to see generated message.
+Refresh it few times to see that message is dynamically generated each time you're requesting the address.
+You can also put a breakpoint to `var currentTime = new Date().toLocaleTimeString();` line to catch request on backend side.

-## Communication between frontend and backend
+## Communication between the frontend and the backend
-Socket.IO has two flawors `socket.io` for Node.JS side and `socket.io-client` for the browser.
+Socket.IO has two flavors `socket.io` for Node.JS side and `socket.io-client` for the the browser side.
 Install them both:
 ```
 npm install --save socket.io
 npm install --save socket.io-client
 ```

-Add input text box, button and div for output to the `static/index.html` after `Hello world!`:
+Add an input text box, a button and a div for output to the `static/index.html` after `Hello world!` line:
 ```
-<!doctype html>
 <div>
   <input id="input-user" value="write your message here"></input>
   <button id="button-send">Send to server</button><br />